projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-blk.rst

 operation queued to the virtio-blk FE driver layer is submitted to hardware storage.

-During initialization, virito-blk will allocate 64 ioreq buffers in a shared ring used to store the I/O requests.
+During initialization, virtio-blk will allocate 64 ioreq buffers in a shared ring used to store the I/O requests.
 The freeq, busyq, and pendq shown in :numref:`virtio-blk-be` are used to manage requests.
 Each virtio-blk device starts 8 worker threads to process request